vicb/tipsy-swift/README.md

 # TipSwift #

-TipSwift is a tiny jQuery plugin for displaying inline context-based dialog boxes ranging from prompts to confirmations for an ultra-sexy user interface.
+TipSwift is a tiny jQuery plugin for displaying tooltips and inline context-based dialog boxes ranging from prompts to confirmations for an ultra-sexy user interface.

-TipSwift is essentially a port of [swift](http://github.com/visionmedia/swift) to [tipsy](http://github.com/jaz303/tipsy).
+TipSwift has started as a port of [swift](http://github.com/visionmedia/swift) to [tipsy](http://github.com/jaz303/tipsy).
+The tipsy library was required to use TipSwift v1.

+As of v2, TipSwift integrates its own tooltip library (which is mostly tipsy) then it can now be used on its own without requiring tipsy.
+The major advantage is that both a tip and a dialog can be displayed on an element.

 ## Demo ##